yuxuanchou999/MachineLearning/README.md

-# MyML
+# Machine Learning
-The following are the programming assignments from Coursera's Machine Learning course taught by Andrew Ng.
+The following are the programming assignments of Coursera's Machine Learning course taught by Andrew Ng.

 Include: